Evaluating documentation

 • Does the agent use correct APIs?

-• Does it follow best practices?
+• Does the agent follow best practices?

 • Is the code maintainable?

-Example: Without docs, an agent might use http.createServer() directly.
+For example: Without docs, an agent might use http.createServer() directly.
 With good docs, it uses Express's app.listen() - the intended API.

 Viewing evaluation results